momo-the-monster/new.co.pho/README.md

-# nocopho
+# No-Context Photos

-No-Context Photos.
 Replace anything that's not a 'person' in your photo with a new Background Image.
 Uses PyTorch, Deeplabv3, ResNet101
 Requires CUDA!